epea-uo/Demultiplex/genAI_tests/README.md

 Trying to use copilot to make unit tests for demultiplexing.

-Important: Could not ever get it to make the correct read 1 and read 4 files.
+**Important**: Could not ever get it to make the correct read 1 and read 4 files.

 ## Prompts: